If you want your shirt to look good on you, then you have to know how a dress shirt should fit.

 Now Go Find Some Well-Fitting Shirts

-You know what to look for now, so go get some.
+You now know how dress shirts should fit, so go get some.
 And don’t forget to check the shoulders, chest and neck first.

 And, before you go on a shirt shopping-spree, check your wardrobe.
 Maybe you already have a few shirts that fit in the key areas, and you can get them tailored into perfection.